metruzanca/metruzanca/gatsby-blog.md

 To keep things neat, just in case, I actually decided to run the commands separately and make a commit for each of them.

-> Don't forget to set your git identity before committing! <br>
-> Coincidentally, I've got a post on that over [here](/blog/manage-git-identity).

 ```bash
 gatsby recipe styled-components --install
 ```